Digitalswede/ADS_2021/README.md

 <h2> 5.
 Data Preprocessing </h2>
-Since data preprocessing is a very central part of data science, I wanted to get very familiar on it.
+Since data preprocessing is a very central part of data science, I wanted to get very familiar with it.
 Since data preprocessing can translate to other instances than data science, for instance when working with databases, I think it's a very valuable skill to have in ICT.

 <details>
 <summary> 5.1 Data Exploration</summary>